SDEs with no strong solution arising from a problem of stochastic control: Introduction

 Note that this definition agrees with the definition of a \emph{strong Brownian filtration} given in Mansuy and Yor's book \cite[Definition 6.1]{mansuy_random_2006}.

 In the case of Tanaka's SDE \eqref{eq:tanaka}, any weak solution is a Brownian motion, as discussed in Example 3.5 of \cite[Chapter 5]{karatzas_brownian_1998}, and so in this case a weak solution trivially generates a Brownian filtration.
-For Tsirelson's example, this question remained open until the work of \'Emery and Schachermayer in 1999 \cite{azema_remark_1999}, in which they showed that solutions to Tsirelson's equation generate a Brownian filtration.
+For Tsirelson's example, this question remained open until the work of \'Emery and Schachermayer in 1999 \cite{azema_remark_1999}, in which they showed that the solution of Tsirelson's equation does indeed generate a Brownian filtration.

 In \cite{dubins_decreasing_1996}, Dubins, Feldman, Smorodinsky and Tsirelson settled an open question by presenting an example of a process that does not generate a Brownian filtration.
 Their proof relies on the concept of standardness, an invariant of filtrations first introduced by Vershik in the setting of ergodic theory in his doctoral thesis \cite{vershik_approximation_1973}.